 The Brownswood record label site describes the musical collaboration in more detail:

 “The traditional folkloric music of Kenya has not received the same global exposure as that of Nigeria, Ethiopia, South Africa or North Africa for example and one of the objectives of this project was to try and build on this.
 The band draw on a broad spectrum of African influences, from Fela Kuti and Tony Allen to the likes of Thomas Mapfumo and Oumou Sangare…”

 “Finding a studio that could accomodate a 7-piece live band wasn’t easy but eventually they holed up in an amazing disused factory space to record.
-The resulting four tracks made their way to [DJ] Gilles Peterson who promptly signed the band to his Brownswood imprint and sent the boys back to Nairobi for another week-long recording session with Joseph, Charles and their extended musical family.
+The resulting four tracks made their way to

 The resulting record, which pulses with mellow grooves, lyre riffs, and hypnotic drums, is organic, quirky and rough around the edges, but in a good way.
 The music’s appeal lies in its energy, looseness, and lack of pretension.
 Listening to the album’s strongest tracks,”Wires,” “Rapar Nyanza,” “Hera,” and “Gone Thum Mana Gi Nyadhi,” Owiny Sigoma vibrates with immediacy and playfulness.
 These musicians are having a damn good time, and we’re lucky to be a fly on the wall while the party is going on.